2023 Solar Incentives Guide for Monterey, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system may qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you exclude the value added by your solar panels when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions let you exclude the value that solar panels add when you are calculating property taxes on your home.

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled at the state level.
-Once your solar panel system meets a certain threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
-The money you receive from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled by your state government.
+Once your solar panel system meets a certain threshold (usually a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Monterey solar panel installers.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Monterey solar panel installers.

 State & Local Solar Incentives